A logic-based algorithmic meta-theorem for mim-width: Introduction

 \subsection{Results}

 Our first main result is that all problems that can be expressed in \en logic can be solved in \XP time parameterized by the mim-width of a given decomposition of the input graph.
 Rather than the mim-width itself, the run time is bounded in terms of the index of the \emph{$d$-neighborhood equivalence} relation~\cite{Bui-XuanTV2013} of the cuts appearing in the decomposition.
 This quantity is bounded by an \XP function of the mim-width, and by \FPT functions of the tree-width, clique-width, or rank-width of corresponding decompositions, and therefore our algorithm has interesting consequences for these parameterizations as well.\footnote{ We would like to remark that in the following theorem, to obtain the bound for tree-width, we can drop the requirement of being given a decomposition, since tree-width $w$ can be $2$-approximated in time $2^{\calO(w)}n$~\cite{Korhonen2021}.
-Similarly, we do not require the decomposition for rank-width $w$, since it can be $3$-approximated in time $2^{\calO(w)}n^{4}$~\cite{Oum2008}. } \begin{theorem} There is an algorithm that determines for a given \en formula $\phi$, and graph $G$ on $n$ vertices together with a \fwidth decomposition of $G$ of width $w \ge 1$, whether $\phi$ holds on $G$.
+Similarly, we do not require the decomposition for rank-width $w$, since it can be $3$-approximated in time $2^{\calO(w)}n^{4}$~\cite{Oum2008}. } We would like to point out that even though the number of size measurements $s$ appears in the degree of the polynomial for tree-width and clique-width, this does not mean that we only have \XP-algorithms for these width measures.
+In many problems, including the (optimization variants of the) \MSO-based meta-theorems~\cite{CourcelleI,CourcelleMakowskyRotics2000}, we have that $s \le 1$, as this already allows us to ask for instance for a solution of size at least or at most some given threshold.
+See \Cref{tab:compare:logics}. \begin{theorem} There is an algorithm that determines for a given \en formula $\phi$, and graph $G$ on $n$ vertices together with an \fwidth decomposition of $G$ of width $w \ge 1$, whether $\phi$ holds on $G$.
 When $r \defeq r(\phi)$, $d \defeq d(\phi)$ and $s$ is the number of size measurements in $\phi$, the run time of this algorithm is \begin{itemize} \item $n^{\calO(dw|\phi|^2)}$ if \fwidth is mim-width, \item $2^{\calO(d(wr|\phi|)^2)} n^{\calO(s)}$ (and $2^{\calO(dw|\phi|)} n^{\calO(s)}$ if $r = 1$), if \fwidth is tree-width or clique-width, \item $2^{\calO(dw^4(r|\phi|)^2)} n^{\calO(s)}$ (and $2^{\calO(dw^2|\phi|)} n^{\calO(s)}$ if $r = 1$), if \fwidth is rank-width. \end{itemize} \end{theorem}

 The previous theorem already reproves and generalizes several results from the literature in a unified framework.
 In particular, all locally checkable vertex problems~\cite{Bui-XuanTV2013,TelleProskurowski1997} as well as their complements and distance-versions~\cite{JaffkeKwonStrommeTelle2019} are expressible in \en logic.